Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 3. Mailinatormailinator

 Mailinator lets you create and give out unlimited email addresses, and check messages for those addresses on their site.
-This helps to keep your identity private and effectively shield you from any risk.
+This helps to keep your identity private and effectively shields you from any risk.
 The email address itself is public, but you’re not connected to the email address in any way.

 4. Tutanotatutanota